 It's been six months since the train accident which left her with major memory issues and Nicole (Hannah Barefoot) has only just got the all clear to return to work, not that her husband Mark (Thomas Beaudoin - The Spirit of Christmas) is too happy about it.
 But just as Nicole is trying to get to grips with her life she not only has an encounter with two mystery men who appear to know her but she is attacked by a third in her office.
 After going to the police it seems that these men had, prior to the accident, been in contact with her through a dating site for those who not only want affairs but something more kinky, which is a shock to Nicole as she doesn't do social media.
 Trying to get to the bottom of things Nicole first thinks someone has catfished her account but then she sees some photos of her with another man.
-Desperate to get to the bottom of things she begins to wonder whether she was having an affair and hopes digging in to this might unlock the memories which she has lost but the more she digs the more she begins to question who she can trust as well as what happened to the man she thinks she had an affair with.
+Desperate to get to the bottom of things she begins to wonder whether she was having an affair and hopes digging in to this might unlock the memories which she has lost.
+But the more she digs the more she begins to question who she can trust as well as what happened to the man she thinks she had an affair with.

 I have officially watched too many TV movies as pretty much every movie ends up having something familiar going on.
 In the case of "Off the Rails" the minute we learn that Nicole has amnesia and is married to Mark you can bet there is something not completely true about their relationship with Mark keeping something from her from before she lost her memory.
 And of course being a made for TV thriller you can bet that the climax is going to feature Nicole in some sort of peril, some desperate fight to survive.